 Crisis management response

 As soon as an incident occurs, your crisis response consultants will act immediately to co-ordinate any response to an insured event.
 In the event of a kidnap, deploying consultants where necessary to the headquarters and in country at the kidnap location. at least one consultant to the kidnap location and one to the head office HQ.
 These highly trained responders will be there to advise you throughout the incident process – no matter how long it takes.
+Their expertise is crucial for effectively managing special crime situations.

 Pre-incident Training